jacklinquan/micropython-microbmp/README.md

     If the number of colours used in an image is small, it can be much compact.
 - To print the screen.
     A screen or any `framebuf.FrameBuffer` object can be saved as a BMP image.
-- Save camera or IR thermal camera images.
+- To save camera or IR thermal camera images.
     For projects involve MLX90640 or AMG88xx, the IR images can be saved.
-- Generate dynamic BMP images for web servers.
+- To generate dynamic BMP images for web servers.
     This module also can write BMP images to BytesIO.
     So it does NOT have to save the images in the file system.
     A combination of web server and IR camera can show IR image dynamically in the browser.